chatmail/core/STYLE.md

 If column is already declared without `NOT NULL`, use `IFNULL` function to provide default value when selecting it.
 Use `HAVING COUNT(*) > 0` clause
 to [prevent aggregate functions such as `MIN` and `MAX` from returning `NULL`](https://stackoverflow.com/questions/66527856/aggregate-functions-max-etc-return-null-instead-of-no-rows).
+Note that in SQLite `PRIMARY KEY` does not imply `NOT NULL` for backwards compatibility, so `PRIMARY KEY` columns should be explicitly declared as `NOT NULL`.

 Don't delete unused columns too early, but maybe after several months/releases, unused columns are still used by older versions, so deleting them breaks downgrading the core or importing a backup in